 The American Chemistry Council's analysis of knowledge workers categorizes employment by the nature and type of occupation (as opposed to education level).
-Those occupations with analytical, information, organizing, planning, leading, controlling, and technical competencies were deemed to be knowledge workers.
-It should be noted that due to definitional changes, these results may not be directly comparable to previous analyses.
+Those occupations with information, organizing, analytical, planning, leading, controlling, and technical competencies were deemed to be knowledge workers.
+Due to definitional changes, these results may not be directly comparable to previous analyses.
 Because the BLS data undercount actual employment (and the undercounting is centered in company management and professional and technical services), the share of knowledge workers is probably much higher than the results reflect.